marcenuc/As400Querier/README.md

 ## Development

+Build is automated using [Gradle][gradle].

+To configure the eclipse project, launch:

+    gradle eclipse

-The repository contains an eclipse project.
-Clone it and import the project in eclipse.
+and import the existing project in Eclipse.

-It's also a Maven project and you can build a distributable package with:

-    mvn package
+Use `gradle distTar` to build a distributable package.

 ## Usage